Are you ready to take the genealogy research training wheels off and dive into US land records? FamilySearch makes the process somewhat simple.

 Find the Land Record Index

-Since we're going to switching between various digitized record books, I would highly recommend creating a table of the land records you want to search.
+Since you'll switch between various digitized deed books, create a table of the land documents you want to search.

 Name of Buyer (grantor)